carolinapeisch/KetchenCop/README.md

 # KitchenCop
-Company challenge with Bloomberg at Connell Tech
+Company challenge with Bloomberg at Cornell Tech